MagicPhase/AutoInflate/README.md

 |<img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/6f882d23-1637-44e1-a129-6622f7b7ddcc">| <img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/d12dfce9-ebe2-45b3-b147-79432a8350c4">| <img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/41725f9c-c93e-4803-b95f-0c729dd59055">|
 | -- | -- | -- |

 * Place the E-Stop button into the guide holes in the PCB.
 While keeping the BOTTOM case on the table, rotate the TOP half over and allow the ribbon cable to fold over itself.
 The two halves come together by inserting the single TOP screw mount into the BOTTOM case at an angle.
 Then pivoting down over the E-Stop button and aligning the remaining screw holes.
 It's important to remember the forwardmost screw mounts make a near-zero clearance between the PCB and TOP case.
 Because of this, it's necessary to slightly force the TOP case as it pivots onto the BOTTOM case.
-As the two halves come together, it's necessary to gently guide the E-Stop button into place under the casing so as to not be crushed or cause assembly issues.
+As the two halves come together, it's necessary to gently guide the E-Stop button into place under the casing to not be crushed or cause assembly issues.
 I've included a video showing how to disassemble and reassemble the device at this point.
 Watch this first! ---> https://www.youtube.com/watch?v=enySG7zAhLk<br>

 |<img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/a72f96c3-1887-49ae-b029-8e8c705b945e">| <img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/38d43a9d-3154-4933-9dab-6c85e75d42fc">